Tanzeebul-Tamim/Assignment-Compiler/README.md

       You’ll be asked to input your name.
 The program automatically corrects improper naming conventions.
 For example, if you enter something like `tANzEEBuL       tAMiM    `, it will be converted to the proper format: `Tanzeebul Tamim`.

     - **Enter Your ID:**
-      You’ll then be prompted to enter your 8-digit student ID.
+      You’ll then be prompted to enter your 8-digit student ID (e.g., `24100000`).
 The program verifies the ID to ensure a valid ID is provided.

     - **Enter the Assignment Number:**
       You’ll be asked to input the assignment number, such as `3` for Assignment 03.
+The program supports assignment numbers ranging from `1` to `15`.
+Make sure to input a valid number within this range.

     - **Enter the Path to Your Assignment Folder:**
        The program requires the folder path where your assignment files are stored.
 You can copy the file path directly from your file explorer: